getGAIA/gaia/README.md

 1. Project scope and goals, ie. User Stories and Feature List
 2. Design, UI, UX
-3. Hachathon
+3. Hackathon
 4. Review and revision
 5. Presentation

-See the [open issues](https://github.com/bethanyann/dsd-cohort-2024/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/getGAIA/gaia/issues) for a full list of proposed features (and known issues).

 ## License